23 Impressive Castles in Berlin (And Nearby)

 Surrounded by over 100 hectares of parkland, there are numerous apartment rooms and courtyards to wander through, including a library, a smoking lounge and, bizarrely, a room designed like a cabin on an ocean liner.

-Located at Im Neuen Garten, 14469 Potsdam.
-Closest train station: Potsdam Central Station, then take the 603 bus to Schloss Cecilienhof.
+- Closest train station: Potsdam Central Station, then take tram 96 to Potsdam Rathaus, then switch to bus 603 to Schloss Cecilienhof.

 Marmorpalais